If you work in DevOps, you’ve likely heard the mantra that DevOps success is all about the right people, tools and processes.

 Below, we take a look at how you can address the “tools” part of that equation when it comes to security.
 Specifically, we’ll discuss which questions to ask and what features DevOps teams should look for when choosing a security tool for today’s cloud native infrastructures.

-Our discussion is informed by two main considerations.
+Our discussion about security tools and platforms is informed by two main considerations.
 First, we’re going to focus on the security challenges that arise in cloud native environments—which means those built with technologies that include, but are not limited to, containers, serverless functions and (of course) virtual servers.

 What are you actually securing?

-This question may seem obvious—so obvious that you may not give it much real thought.
-But because today’s infrastructures and environments vary so widely, it’s important to step back and figure out what, exactly, you need to secure.
+This question may seem obvious—so obvious that you may not give it much real thought—but because today’s infrastructures and environments vary so widely, it’s important to step back and figure out exactly what you need to secure if you want to successfully implement DevSecOps.

 Are your workloads running in containers?
 Are you also using serverless functions, or do you plan to add them?
 How are you orchestrating your workloads?
-(With the native orchestrator provided by your cloud vendor, Kubernetes running as a service, your own Kubernetes build, or something else?)
-Which new cloud native technologies do you expect to adopt in the future?
+Are you orchestrating them with the native orchestrator provided by your cloud vendor, Kubernetes running as a service, your own Kubernetes build, or something else?
+Which new cloud native technologies does your DevOps team expect to adopt in the future?

-Answering questions like these is important in order to ensure that you choose a security platform that can support all of your current and future cloud native environments.
-In most cases, you’ll find that security platforms that are purpose-built to secure a range of environments (not just containerized ones, which are usually the focus of most self-proclaimed “modern” security platforms) are the best and safest fit for your needs.
+Answering questions like these is important in order to ensure that you choose a security platform that can support all of your current and future cloud native environments as well as DevOps processes that focus on application security.
+In most cases, you’ll find that security platforms that are purpose-built to secure a range of environments (not just containerized ones, which are usually the focus of most self-proclaimed “modern” security platforms) are the best and safest fit for your DevSecOps needs.

 What are your security threats (and how can you stop them)?

-This is another question that might seem overly obvious.
-But here again, the fast-changing nature of threats means that it’s worthwhile to take some time to assess what your threats actually are.
+This is another question that might seem overly obvious to your DevOps team, but here again, the fast-changing nature of threats and the agile nature of software development means that it’s worthwhile to take some time to ask what your potential threats actually are.
+This may include communication with your security team, as well as a review of past data breaches and security flaws.

-Keep in mind, too, that the threats faced by your particular team, or the app you deliver, may be different from those that threaten other teams.
-This is one place where the DevOps principle of cross-organization communication is crucial for effective security management.
+Keep in mind, too, that the threats faced by your development teams, or the app you deliver via continuous deployment, may be different from those that threaten other teams (e.g., InfoSec, operations teams).
+Again, this is one place where the DevOps principle of cross-organization communication is crucial for effective vulnerability management.

 Which layers does the security platform secure?